turnertg/solr-rpm/README.md

 # solr-rpm
-Code to build an RPM for Apache Solr x.x.x
+Code to build an RPM for Apache Solr x.x.x on Red Hat and derivative OSes.

 To use, first setup your development environment by running